krzysztofreczek/go-structurizr/README.md

 This library allows you to auto-generate C4 component diagrams out from the Golang code.

 ## How it works?
-The library provides a set of tools that allow you to scrape and render given object into a [C4 component](https://c4model.com/) diagram in [*.plantuml](https://plantuml.com/) format.
+The library provides a set of tools that allow you to scrape and render given Golang object/structure into a [C4 component](https://c4model.com/) diagram in [*.plantuml](https://plantuml.com/) format.
 Scraper component reflects given structure in accordance with structure interfaces, predefined rules and configuration.
-You may pass the scraped structure into a view definition with you can then rendered into a plantUML diagram code.
+You may pass the scraped structure into a view definition which you can then render into a plantUML diagram code.

-Scraper identifies components to scrape in one od the following scenarios:
+Scraper identifies components to scrape in one of the following cases:
-* type that is scraped implements an interface `model.HasInfo`.
+* type that is being examined implements an interface `model.HasInfo`.
-* type that is scraped applies to one of the rules registered in the scraper.
+* type that is being examined applies to one of the rules registered in the scraper.

 ## Components